phillipdavidstearns/Creative-Coding-Workshops/creative_coding_01-day1.md

   background(255);

-  // by default the rect and square dsraw from their upper right
+  // by default the rect and square draw from their upper right
   // drawing from center can help simplify things for us rectMode(CENTER);